IQSS/open-source-at-harvard/README.md

     go run download.go
     go run parse.go

 A file called `data.tsv` should result, representing the data you just downloaded.
-Again, it should look something like [data/2017-06-30.tsv](data/2017-06-30.tsv) or the data published at http://dx.doi.org/10.7910/DVN/TJCLKP .
+Again, it should look something like the tsv file described above or the one at http://dx.doi.org/10.7910/DVN/TJCLKP .

 If you have any trouble with the commands above or have any ideas for this project, please open a GitHub issue.
 Pull request are also very welcome!